October Technology 2019

 - Select Auto-backup in this settings menu, then select back up to Google Drive.

-- Login to you Google account if required
+- Login to your Bellarmine Google account if required.

-- Open up Google Drive and verify that the documents in Notability App are copied to Google Drive.
+- Open up the Google Drive app and verify that the documents are being transferred into your Notability folder.

 Keynote, Numbers & Pages